 Development of candidate drugs and vaccines is a concerted effort of multiple institutions based in different countries.
-At least one ethics committee (if not more) from each participating country is required by regulation to review and approve these research protocols.
-Flexible approaches are required to harmonize various review processes, and ensure that the various ethics committees can review the projects simultaneously and share and discuss the review outcomes with each other.
+Ethics committees from the participating countries are required by regulation to review and approve the research protocols.
+Flexible approaches are required to harmonize these various review processes and ethics committees must be willing to review the projects simultaneously and share and discuss the review outcomes with each other.
 Early discussions with the drug regulatory authorities are helpful in facilitating timely approval of clinical trials.
-In addition to the usual risk benefit assessments carried out by ethics committees they also have a responsibility of ensuring that communities have been properly engaged in pre-trial discussions, and are informed about the risk benefit assessment in terms that they can understand.
-Such prior engagements can go a long way in community acceptance and success of trials.
+In addition to the usual risk benefit assessments carried out by ethics committees, they also have the responsibility of ensuring that communities have been properly engaged in pre-trial discussions and are informed about the risk benefit assessment in terms that they can understand.
+Such prior engagement and effective communication can go a long way in community acceptance and success of trials.

-In countries where the ethics committees do not have the necessary expertise to review clinical trials, WHO will facilitate twinning mechanisms with other African countries which have the necessary expertise, in addition to a long term development of capacity.
-Establishment of an international ethics advisory body that can be available to provide advice to the various groups on an on-going basis is another option.
+In some countries in the African region, ethics committees do not have the necessary expertise to review clinical trials, therefore WHO will facilitate twinning mechanisms with other African countries which have the necessary expertise, in addition to supporting long term development of ethics capacity.
+A WHO international ethics advisory group is available to provide advice upon request to the various groups on emerging ethical issues.

-Accelerating development, regulatory assessment and product licensing
+Accelerating development, regulatory assessment, and product licensing

-Accelerating the development of experimental/not approved EVD therapies and vaccines require a concerted effort by product developers and regulatory agencies, in cooperation with the WHO.
-Decisions on which products are advanced for accelerated development should be transparent, and involve all stakeholders including the countries that are affected.
-Interactive, flexible and expedited but rigorous review processes are needed.
-While there is an urgent need for product to be used on a compassionate basis, the ultimate goal should be product approval so that countries affected by EVD have products, which have been demonstrated safe and effective at their disposal.
+Accelerating the development of experimental/not approved EVD therapies and vaccines requires a concerted effort by product developers and regulatory agencies in cooperation with the WHO.
+Decisions on which products are advanced for accelerated development should be transparent and involve all stakeholders, including the countries that are affected.
+Interactive, flexible, and expedited but rigorous review processes are needed.
+While there is an urgent need for product to be used on a compassionate basis, the ultimate goal should be product approval so that countries affected by EVD have products at their disposal which have been demonstrated to be safe and effective for use in both the current epidemic and any EVD future outbreaks.
 Early use mechanisms for investigational products should allow for the collection of interpretable data that informs product development and ultimate approval.

 Regulatory authorities should consider the most efficient paths to bring these products to registration.
-Regulatory authorities should share information about regulatory approaches and, to the extent possible, develop harmonized data requirements.
+They should share information about regulatory approaches and, to the extent possible, develop harmonized data requirements.
 Regulators from affected countries should be directly involved in discussions with regulators from countries where the products are being developed.
 The benefit-risk assessment will differ depending on the category of product; therapeutic products, which will be given to sick patients, will have a different threshold of acceptance than prophylactic products, which will be given to healthy persons.
-GMP compliance is expected for product approval and, appropriately adapted, for clinical trials.
+Good Manufacturing Practice (GMP) compliance is expected for product approval and appropriately adapted for clinical trials.
 It is important to provide assurance of quality and consistency of batches.
-Changes during the development of an investigational product must be properly controlled, evaluated, justified and documented.
+Changes during the development of an investigational product must be properly controlled, evaluated, justified, and documented.